pragyaai/ndna/_llm/FAQ.md

 for a prompt involving ethical reasoning, it signals that the model is investing more semantic effort (latent displacement) for English, while compressing or shortcutting reasoning for Swahili.
 These latent signatures, detectable only through nDNA geometry, reveal biases that might otherwise stay hidden if we focused solely on output fluency {% cite arora2023stereoset %} {% cite birhane2021multimodal %}.

-## Why is thermodynamic length particularly useful for diagnosing multilingual overcompression or underrepresentation?
+✶ **Why is thermodynamic length particularly useful for diagnosing multilingual overcompression or underrepresentation?**

-Thermodynamic length $\mathcal{L}^{(l)}$ measures the cumulative latent displacement as the model processes a prompt through its layers for language $l$:
+➠ Thermodynamic length $\mathcal{L}^{(l)}$ measures the cumulative latent displacement as the model processes a prompt through its layers for language $l$:

 $$
 \mathcal{L}^{(l)} = \sum_{\ell=1}^{L-1} \| h_{\ell+1}^{(l)} - h_\ell^{(l)} \|_2